openvinotoolkit/openvino_notebooks/README.md

 Before you proceed to the [Installation Guide](#-installation-guide), please review the detailed [System Requirements](#%EF%B8%8F-system-requirements) below.
 The [Notebooks Wiki](https://github.com/openvinotoolkit/openvino_notebooks/wiki#guides-per-operating-system) has additional details about required packages and links to the installers for Git and Python.
-There is also a guide for running the notebooks in [Azure\* ML Studio](https://github.com/openvinotoolkit/openvino_notebooks/wiki/AzureML).

 ## ⚙️ System Requirements

 > **NOTE:** Python 3.9 is not supported yet, but it will be very soon.

-The table below lists the supported operating systems and Python versions required to run the OpenVINO notebooks.
+The table below lists the supported operating systems and Python versions.

 | Supported Operating System                                 | [Python Version (64-bit)](https://www.python.org/) |
 | :--------------------------------------------------------- | :------------------------------------------------- |